Overview

 history_1 = model_1(x_train_1, y_train_1, 32, 256)

 CNN modeling code is above.
 About CNN modeling itself in keras, check this article.
 I set 50 train epochs.
 Actually, this is not enough to make the parameter fixed.
 But this experiment is to check how KNN score by CNN score behaves.
 So here, I just set 50(I wait for the time GPU came to me from the sky.).
+Check how the train goes by the plot.

 import matplotlib.pyplot as plt